kyleingraham/hutia/README.md

 The overall flow for reading the request body is to, in a loop:
 - Determine how much of the request body is available to be read.
 - Read the available request body into your own buffer until Unit reports that there is no more body to read.

+To determine how much of the request body is available to be read, Hutia first tries to read the request's content length.
+If that is not available, it checks Unit's buffers directly.

+Unit stores content length as a `nxt_unit_field_t*` at `nxt_unit_request_info_t.request.content_length_field` with a value of `NXT_UNIT_NONE_FIELD` if no content length is available.
+If one is available, Hutia reads it the same way header fields are.
+The difference in this case is that the offset is `content_length_field` and the only `value` and `value_length` need to be used.

+Unit stores body data that is ready for reading in a linked list of buffers starting at `nxt_unit_request_info_t.content_buf`.
+When there is no content length, Hutia traverses this list until a `null` buffer is found using `nxt_unit_buf_next`.
+At each buffer Hutia sums `buffer.end - buffer.free`.

+Once Hutia has successfully determined how much response body is available, it creates a buffer of appropriate length, copies into it using `nxt_unit_request_read`, then repeats the process of determing body bytes available and copying those bytes into Hutia's buffers until no more body bytes are present.

 *Response Metadata*
 TODO